owenbcoding/my-resources/README.md

 ## Web-Dev-stuff
 - A Road map for beginners https://roadmap.sh/
 - Free code camp https://www.freecodecamp.org/
-- Udemy https://www.udemy.com/ ( A place you can buy cheap course for life time :) )
+- Udemy https://www.udemy.com/ ( A place you can buy cheap course for life :) )
 - CodeSignal https://app.codesignal.com/
 - Frontend mentor https://www.frontendmentor.io/challenges
 - Dev.to https://dev.to/ ( A good place to search for projects )